kevin71104/kevin71104.github.io/_posts/2018-07-06-SURVEY_DICTIONARY_LEARNING.md

 and **task-driven dictionary learning (TDDL)** for PDL.
 We also put emphasis on the sparse coding optimization algorithms, such as **iterative shrinkage-thresholding algorithm (ISTA)** and its extension **fast iterative shrinkage-thresholding algorithm (FISTA)**.
+Furthermore, we study their convergence rates and compare them to **Nesterov's accelerated gradient descent**.